-Millennials and Gen Z are also the least cash carrying generation and they are not about to start now.
-With the mobile ready implementations we have already started getting used to using in our daily lives it is also just much more convenient than ever before to pay with alternate forms and not get stuck without any cash.
+Millennials and Gen Z are also the least cash carrying generation, and they are not about to start now.
+With the mobile-ready implementations we’re already getting used to using in our daily lives, it’s also just more convenient than ever before to pay with alternate forms.
+We no longer have to worry about getting stuck without cash.
 A person can order a ride and pay for it with their phone, order and pay for pizza delivery, even small vendors usually prefer patrons pay with a card, whether with a mobile wallet or not, that the vendor is set up to accept through their own phone (Square reader, PayPal etc.).

 Tracking in the physical world